A Strategic Approach

-This has the benefit of incentivizing the employee being recognized, and other employees who see their peer do well.
+This has the benefit of incentivizing the employee to be recognized, and other employees who see their peers do well.
 Look at statistics, find those who are really going above and beyond.
 Once you’ve found them, make a big deal about it.

 Benefits packages are also a great thing to provide employees if they’re affordable.
 This helps them have a natural reason to stay with your organization beyond incentives and paychecks.

 You don’t want to expect too much out of your employees, either.
 The best productivity will come when there are proper breaks.
 If you have employees working a twelve-hour shift, you want to give them a break every two to four hours, depending on the intensity of their work.
 Certainly, this may differ per occupation.

 For example, if there’s a job which includes a lot of driving, over a twelve-hour shift three breaks are a minimum necessity.
 You want two “fifteens” and one “thirty” for lunch, or for a nap, or whatever an employee needs.
 It may even be worthwhile to have three thirty-minute breaks over such a shift.

 If you’re dealing with employees working hard physical labour, more breaks will be necessary.
 When breaks don’t occur, employees get burned out, and even if they try to do well, their work is riddled with errors that diminish productivity as cleanup becomes necessary.